 Can you use facial cleanser to wash a makeup brush?

 Sure, if it’s good at removing the makeup from your face.
 If you use a very mild cleanser post-face wipe (or three), it’s not a good choice.
-A good brush shampoo lathers well and is only lightly conditioning, so if you love our Pure Plush or Blemish Remedy cleansers, go for it.
-On the other hand, Oil Obsessed (which is amazing at removing makeup) shouldn’t be used on your tools—it contains moisturizing essential oils that are so great for your face, not so great for your brushes.
+A good brush shampoo lathers well and is only lightly conditioning, so if you love our PURE PLUSH or PURENESS cleansers, go for it.
+On the other hand, OIL OBSESSED (which is amazing at removing makeup from skin) shouldn’t be used on your tools — it contains moisturizing essential oils that are so great for your face, not so great for your brushes.

 Daily Cleaning Tips